top of page

 Counselling creates room to slow all of that down.

-I offer attachment-based online counselling to women aged 18+ across the UK, working at a pace that supports reflection rather than pressure.
+I offer online therapy to women across the UK, working at a pace that allows you to pause and reflect.

 You might recognise this

-People come to counselling for many different reasons.
+People come to counselling and psychotherapy for many different reasons.
 Often it’s not one clear issue, but a build-up over time.

 You might notice that: